-- 1. Compose a research-based essay that uses information from electronic search engines and databases to support and develop thesis statements and main ideas. - 2.
-Paraphrase, summarize, and/or synthesize information from written texts, making clear distinctions between the student's own ideas and those of outside authors. - Use conventional citation methods (APA) to credit the ideas of other authors. - 4.
-Do an open and/or focused reading of sources related to the research topic. - 5.
-Conduct preliminary research into a topic and respond in writing to the ideas and information encountered. - 6.
-Create and/or use research questions to clarify the research focus. - 7.
-Translate a research question into a thesis statement that effectively governs the content and shape of the essay. - 8.
-Build cohesion within an essay by using guiding language and/or by creating subordinate order between and within all paragraphs. - 9.
-Identify and acknowledge personal bias. - 10.
-Create a research proposal that conveys the topic and scope of the research. - 11.
-Maintain principles of standard English sentence structure and grammar, including complete sentences, capitalization, punctuation, and pronoun use. - 12.
-Identify different types of sources and/or evaluate the usefulness of different sources of information.
+- 1. compose a research-based essay that uses information from electronic search engines and databases to support and develop thesis statements and main ideas. - 2. paraphrase, summarize, and/or synthesize information from written texts, making clear distinctions between the student's own ideas and those of outside authors. - 3. use conventional citation methods (APA) to credit the ideas of other authors. - 4. do an open and/or focused reading of sources related to the research topic. - 5. conduct preliminary research into a topic and respond in writing to the ideas and information encountered. - 6. create and/or use research questions to clarify the research focus. - 7. translate a research question into a thesis statement that effectively governs the content and shape of the essay. - 8. build cohesion within an essay by using guiding language and/or by creating subordinate order between and within all paragraphs. - 9. identify and acknowledge personal bias. - 10. create a research proposal that conveys the topic and scope of the research. - 11. maintain principles of standard English sentence structure and grammar, including complete sentences, capitalization, punctuation, and pronoun use. - 12. identify different types of sources and/or evaluate the usefulness of different sources of information.

-English for Academic Purposes: Critical Reading and Thinking
+English for Academic Purposes: